-Child support is determined differently in each state, so this is a very tough question to answer.
+Child support is determined differently through family law in each state, so this is a very tough question to answer.
 This guide is a quick overview that attempts to answer this very question – how is child support determined if one parent doesn’t have a job?

 Whether you have been a single parent for years or have finalized online divorce recently, your children should have their basic needs covered and their childhood years organized in the best way.
 That is why kids of divorce are commonly assigned child support no matter what financial issues their parents undergo.